jfmartinz/jfmartinz/README.md

 Hello! 👋🏻

 I am Front-End VueJS Developer passionate about building user-friendly and intuitive experiences with HTML, CSS, JavaScript, and VueJS.
-I also have familiarity with additional tools and technologies like Git & GitHub, Pinia, TypeScript, PHP, Firebase, MySQL, and UI/UX design.
+I also have familiarity with additional tools and technologies like Git & GitHub, Tailwind, Pinia, TypeScript, PHP, Firebase, MySQL, and UI/UX design.

 I actively engage in community discussions, collaborate on open-source projects, and connect with fellow developers to stay updated on the field and further expand my knowledge and skills.